michael-yuji/CoreCache/README.md

 let data = CacheContainer.shared[my_ident]
 ```

-BUG: lifetime feature is not finished yet
+BUG: lifetime feature is not finished yet.

-The project in still in very early development stage.
+The project is still in very early development stage.